jseppi/jseppi.github.io/_posts/articles/2013-08-01-taming-cms-data.md

 - 3,337 health care providers
 - 163,065 records of inpatient service average charges and payments
 - 41,175 records of outpatient service average charges and payments
-- Highest average inpatient charge was $929,119 for DRG 207 - RESPIRATORY SYSTEM DIAGNOSIS W VENTILATOR SUPPORT 96+ HOURS
+- Highest average inpatient charge was $929,119 for DRG 207 - "Respiratory System Diagnosis with Ventilator Support for 96+ Hours" at Stanford Hospital in California.
+- Highest average outpatient charge was $32,105 for APC 74 - "Level IV Endoscopy Upper Airway" at Fort Walton Beach Medical Center in Florida

 You can check out my [load-cms-data project](https://github.com/jseppi/load-cms-data) on Github or just [download a zip](https://github.com/jseppi/load-cms-data/archive/master.zip) of the code and the resulting database.

+For a neat (I think) tool that I built with these data, check out my site www.HealthCostNegotiator.com.
+The goal of the site is to help uninsured or under-insured people negotiate their health care charges with their providers.
+Users can find what providers were paid by Medicare (typically much less than the amount originally charged) for the same procedure and hopefully use that information to start as a baseline for negotitations.